sacloud/libsacloud/README.md

 This sample is a translation of the examples of [saklient](http://sakura-internet.github.io/saklient.doc/) to golang.

-Original sample codes is [here](http://sakura-internet.github.io/saklient.doc/).
+Original(saklient) sample codes is [here](http://sakura-internet.github.io/saklient.doc/).

+This sample's repository is [here](https://github.com/yamamoto-febc/libsacloud-sample).

 ##  Create a server